NoahDobie/Streamlabs-Custom-Follower-Goal/README.md

 9. Done!

 ## Changing Colors
 Super easy!
-Just edit the two values (--text-color and --circle-color) in the top (:root) section of the CSS!
+Just edit the two values (--text-color and 3 --color-gradient-X) in the top (:root) section of the CSS!

 ## Credits
 Modified from Alvarotrigo's Codepen!